Kirozh/MyAuthApplication/README.md

-Login app using FireBase fot authentification
+Login app using FireBase for authentification